nutritionfactsorg/daily-dozen-ios/Docs/DeveloperNotes.md

 _OS Versions_

-The Dozen Dozen app is implemented to support iOS 15.1 or newer iOS versions.
+The DozenDozen app is implemented to support iOS 15.1 or newer iOS versions.
 The Daily Dozen app can be run on, and is supported on, the range of Apple OS hardware as follows:

 - Apple Watch - Currently out of scope.
 - Apple TV - Out of scope.